jbirnick/polybar-todoist/README.md

 ## API Token retrieval

 To get your Todoist tasks, the python module uses the [Todoist API](https://developer.todoist.com/).
-For this an API Token is required.
+This requires an API Token.
-You can get one yourself in the [Todoist Integrations Settings](https://todoist.com/prefs/integrations).
+You can get one in the [Todoist Integrations Settings](https://todoist.com/prefs/integrations).
 (Todoist -> Settings -> Integrations)

 Now the tricky part is how the `polybar-todoist.py` script gets access to your API token.
 For this, the script implements a `api_token()` function.
-You are required to implement this method such that it returns your API token.
+You are required to implement this method, such that it returns your API token.

-The simplest way would be to hard-code it into the script (i.e. `return <YOUR_API_TOKEN>`), but I do not recommend this.
+The simplest way would be to hard-code it into the script (i.e. `return <YOUR_API_TOKEN>`), but I don't recommend this.
-Rather query it from your password manager / keyring or read it from an external file.
+Rather, query it from your password manager / keyring, or read it from an external file.

-(By default it asks [GNOME Keyring](https://wiki.archlinux.org/index.php/GNOME/Keyring) for a password with the uuid `todoist_api_token`.
-So if you use GNOME Keyring you can just execute
+By default, it asks [GNOME Keyring](https://wiki.archlinux.org/index.php/GNOME/Keyring) for a password with the uuid `todoist_api_token`.
+So if you use GNOME Keyring anyway, you can just execute
 ```
 secret-tool store --label='Todoist API Token' uuid todoist_api_token
 ```
 and type in your API Token.
-Then it works out of the box.)
+Then it works out of the box.

 ## Customization